+60. Growth industries

-- D. distribution channels are poorly developed. - E. buyers are familiar with the industry's product. - 62.
-Entry barriers in the embryonic stage are frequently based on - A. brand loyalty. - B. economies of scale. - C. absolute cost advantages. - D. economies of scope. - E. technological know-how. - 63.
-Growth industries - A. typically suffer from high mobility barriers. - B. tend to be characterized by weak rivalry. - C. have high rivalry among established companies. - D. increase prices because customers are more aware of the industry's product. - E. provide economies of scale to existing companies.
+- A. typically suffer from high mobility barriers. - B. tend to be characterized by weak rivalry. - C. have high rivalry among established companies. - D. increase prices because customers are more aware of the industry's product. - E. provide economies of scale to existing companies.

-- 64. An industry's buyers have high bargaining power when
+- 61. An industry's buyers have high bargaining power when

 - A. buyers purchase in large quantities.

 - B. switching costs are low.

 - C. it is economically feasible for buyers to purchase inputs from several companies at once.

 - D. buyers can threaten to enter an industry and produce the product themselves.

-- E. all of these choices
+- $\underline{\mathbf{E}}$. all of these.

-- 65. Demand reaches total saturation in the stage of the industry life cycle.
+- 62. Demand reaches total saturation in the stage of the industry life cycle.

 - A. embryonic

 - B. growth

 - C. shakeout

 - D. maturity

 - E. decline

-- 66. The threat from new entrants is greatest in the stage of the industry life cycle.
+63. The threat from new entrants is greatest in the stage of the industry life cycle.

 - A. embryonic

-- $\underline{\mathbf{B}}$. growth
+- B. growth

 - C. shakeout

 - D. maturity

 - E. decline

-67. Which of the following is not one of the factors in the economic forces of the macroenvironment?
+64. Which of the following is not one of the factors in the economic forces of the macroenvironment?

 - A. Interest rates

 - B. Inflation

 - C. Regulation

 - D. Currency exchange rates

 - E. Economic growth rate

-- 68. Suppliers in an industry are most powerful when
+- 65. Suppliers in an industry are most powerful when

 - A. there are few substitutes for the product suppliers sell.

 - B. switching costs are low.

 - C. companies in the industry can threaten to enter the suppliers' industry.

 - D. substitute products are readily available.

 - E. all of these choices

-69. Julian is asked to examine the demographic environment facing his employer, a clothing manufacturer.
+- 66. Julian is asked to examine the demographic environment facing his employer, a clothing manufacturer.
 Which of the following should Julian examine?

-A. Government regulations
+- A. Government regulations

-B. Inflation
+- B. Inflation

 - C. Manufacturing technology

 - D. Aging of the population

 - E. Society's growing interest in exercise

-70. Beverage makers are finding that water sales are increasing due to consumers' preferences for healthy drinks.
+- 67. Beverage makers are finding that water sales are increasing due to consumers' preferences for healthy drinks.
 Which part of the macroenvironment does this represent?

 - A. Economic forces

 - B. Demographic forces

 - C. Embryonic forces

 - D. Political forces

-- $\underline{\mathbf{E.}}$ Social forces
+- $\underline{\mathbf{E}}$.
+Social forces

-- 71. The level of industry demand
+- 68. The level of industry demand

 - A. has little effect on competition in the industry.

 - B. is one of the determinants of the intensity of rivalry in the industry.

 - C. increases as the number of customers grows.

 - D. is influenced by bankruptcy regulations.

-- $\underline{\mathbf{E}}$. all of these choices
+- $\underline{\mathbf{E}}$. all of these.

-- 72. The Internet is an example of a
+- 69. The Internet is an example of a

 - A. technological force.

 - B. social force.

 - C. political and legal force.

 - D. demographic force.

 - E. global force.

-73. Due to a recent relaxation in pollution standards, Ford Motors is withdrawing its electric-powered cars from sales in the U.S. market.
+- 70. Due to a recent relaxation in pollution standards, Ford Motors is withdrawing its electric-powered cars from sales in the U.S. market.
 Ford is responding to a change in which of the following macroenvironmental forces?

-A. Economic
+- A. Economic

 - B. Demographic

 - C. Political and legal

 - D. Social

 - E. Strategic

+- 71. As an industry enters the shakeout stage,

+- A. rivalry among companies declines.

+- B. demand is still growing at a high rate.

+- C. prices rise.

+- D. excess capacity emerges.

+- E. new entrants come into the market.